T of C

 (Return)

-This rubbing, part of the complete set shown with the Seven Sages of the Bamboo Grove, seems to show Xi Kang playing left handed on a specifically left-handed qin.
-Quite likely, though, in the process of making the rubbing the image became reversed (before the characters were added).
-Thus, examination of the re-reversed image at right shows (with some leeway) potentially a more accurate depiction of the qin being played on the ground.
+Current practice and examination of other images does make it seem likely that in the process of making the rubbing the image became reversed (before the characters were added).
+In this case, one should examine the re-reversed image at right to see (with some leeway) a potentially more useful depiction how the qin was played on the ground.
 (Compare another reversed image.)

 (Return)